On the one hand, getting out of debt is straightforward:

 While these steps work, the journey to becoming debt free is not a straight line.

 Getting out of debt takes work.
-Not only must you make changes to your habits and actions, you must also change your mindset.
+Not only must you make changes to your habits and actions, but you must also change your mindset.
 This is much easier said than done.

 But the rewards are worth it.

-To help you reach your goal, I’ve put together a 6-phase process (with 27 total ideas) for eliminating debt as fast as possible.
+To help you reach your goal, I’ve put together a 6-phase process (with 27 ideas) for eliminating debt as fast as possible.